 Q3: How often should I replace my ski helmet?

-Ski helmets should be replaced every 3 to 5 years, depending on usage and wear.
+Ski helmets should be replaced every 3 to 5 years, depending on usage and the extent of wear.
 If your helmet has been involved in a significant impact, you should replace it immediately, even if there are no visible signs of damage.

 Q4: What is the best material for a ski helmet?

 Ski helmets are commonly made from high-density polycarbonate or ABS plastic, which are durable and impact-resistant materials.
-These materials help absorb shocks and protect your head during an accident.
+These materials help absorb shocks and protect your head in the event of an accident.

 Conclusion